Operation Hydra (1943): MI6

-At 10 Downing St on 15 July, the Chiefs of Staff, Herbert Morrison, Lindemann and Churchill examined the bombing plan and ordered an attack as soon as the moon and weather permitted.
+At 10 Downing Street on 15 July, the Chiefs of Staff, Herbert Morrison, Lindemann and Churchill examined the bombing plan and ordered an attack as soon as the moon and weather permitted.

 Prelude

 Plan

 For accuracy, the raid was to take place during a full moon and the bombers would have to fly at 8000 ft instead of the normal altitude of 19000 ft.
 Peenemünde was around 600 mi from the closest British airbase, spread over a wide area and protected by smoke screens.
 All of Bomber Command was to fly on the raid and practice raids on areas similar to Peenemünde were made; margins of error of up to 1000 yd were initially recorded — by the last this was down to 300 yd.
 The primary objective was to kill as many personnel involved in the research and development of the V-weapons as possible, by bombing the workers' quarters.
 Secondary objectives were to render the research facility useless and "destroy as much of the V-weapons, related work, and documentation as possible".

 The aircraft from 5 Group had practised a time and distance method for bombing; a distinctive point on the surface was used as a datum for the release of the bombs at a set time – and therefore distance – from it.
 H2S radar worked best over contrasting areas of ground and open water and 5 Group was to fly an approach run from Cape Arkona on the island of Rügen, to Thiessow to check time and heading.
 From Thiessow to the islet of Rüden any adjustments were to be made, followed by a timed run to Peenemünde on Usedom.